sylvialqh/project-list/README.md

 # project-list
-This is an introduction to the project I have done so far.
+This is an introduction to the featured projects I have done so far.

 ## 1. Travelplanner